 16-19 Bursary Funding

-The discretionary bursary is means tested and student in a low income household with income below £30,000 are eligible to apply.
+The discretionary bursary is means tested and students in a household with income below £30,000 are eligible to apply.

 A separate vulnerable bursary is available to students aged 16 over and under 19 who meet the following criteria:

 - Student in care or a care leaver

 - Student receiving disability living allowance or personal independence payment in their own right in addition to employment support allowance or universal credit in their own right.

 More information about the bursary scheme can be found here:

 If you have any questions please contact Jayne Duke, Home School Liaison or Andrea Rounding, School Business Manager on 01377 253375.

 To request a paper copy of any documents please contact the school office.